terraform-linters/tflint/docs/configuration.md

 The preset have higher priority than `disabled_by_default` and lower than each rule block.

 When using the bundled plugin built into TFLint, you can use this plugin without declaring a "plugin" block.
-In this case the default is `recommeneded`.
+In this case the default is `recommended`.